-Think David Guetta and Band of Horses, Jason Derulo and Of Monsters and Men, Rammstein and The 1975 to give you the full scope of the musical variety here.
+Think The Killers, Jimmy Eat World, Kings of Leon, Pet Shop Boys and Gogol Bordello to give you the full scope of the musical variety here.
 Yeah, it pretty much picks all the best bits from the other festivals and smushes them together into a heady three-day music binge fest.

 Buy tickets to Tinderbox

-Top Cultural and Food Festivals in Europe - June 2016
+Top cultural and food festivals in Europe - June 2017

 Quite possibly the most famous art festival in Europe, Art Basel brings hundreds of international galleries and their modern and contemporary works to the public space.